Neon Union

-Neon Union is an American country music duo founded in 2022 in Nashville, Tennessee.
+Neon Union was an American country music duo founded in 2022 in Nashville, Tennessee.
 The founding members are multi-instrumentalist Leo Brooks and singer-songwriter Andrew Millsaps.

 In 2022, the group signed with Red Street Records and made their debut performance at the Grand Ole Opry, opening for Jimmie Allen.
 Neon Union has earned their first ACM nomination for New Duo/Group of the Year, been named Billboard’s Rookie of the Month, earned performance slots with the CMA Fest and ACMs and have opened for musical acts like Scotty McCreery, Hardy and Pitbull.

 The duo released their first EP, Double Wide Castle Sessions in early 2023 following their debut single, “Bout Damn Time," which was released in December 2022.
 Their first full-length record, Good Years, was released on January 31, 2025.
+In 2026, the duo announced their breakup.